LACSEP/lacsep.github.io/_pages/lacsep-ne224.md

 ## Archive Contents

-The data includes [brief description of the data type, e.g., historical records, simulation results, statistical analyses], which can be used to replicate the findings of this study or to conduct new investigations.
-This repository ensures that all relevant information is easily accessible, supporting the ongoing pursuit of knowledge and innovation in [specific field].
+The data includes reports, which can be used to replicate the findings of this study or to conduct new investigations.
+This repository ensures that all relevant information is easily accessible, supporting the ongoing pursuit of knowledge and innovation in dynamic systems.

 <!-- <a href="../images/lacsep-logo.png"
    onclick="event.preventDefault();